Overcoming the Most Common Problems Obtaining Italian Citizenship

 2. Missing, Inaccurate, or Incomplete Documents

-As you gather together the documents required to apply for Italian citizenship by descent (jure sanguinis) or citizenship by marriage (jure-matrimonii), you are likely to identify some problems.
+As you gather together the documents required to apply for Italian citizenship by descent (jure sanguinis) or citizenship by marriage (jure matrimonii), you are likely to identify some problems.
 Very often your Italian ancestor might have changed their name, either intentionally or by the mistake of an immigration office.
 The difference in how dates are written in the European Union and the United States also means some birth certificates might not match recorded birth dates on immigration records.

 Consulate guidelines state that there may not be “significant discrepancies” in your submitted paperwork and Italian vital records.
 Preparing your application using inaccurate information might result in your application being denied based on eligibility questions or because of the inability to clearly establish that your Italian ancestor was born in Italy.

-Resolving Issues with Documents and Vital Records
+Resolving Issues With Documents and Vital Records

-If you are aware of discrepancies within your documents, or if you cannot locate a marriage certificate or other essential record, you can :
+If you are aware of discrepancies within your documents, or if you cannot locate a marriage certificate or other essential record, you can:

 - Obtain an official letter establishing that the document does not exist.